keyboardio/Chrysalis/README.md

 ### Debugging

-There are sample ENV file & debugging configurations provided in the `dev/sample` directory.
+There are sample debugging configurations provided in the `dev/sample` directory.
 There is also an example launch.json for VSCode under the `.vscode` directory under `dev/sample/.vscode/launch.json`.
 To debug the main process, you _may_ wish to launch from an IDE (without using the above in a terminal), configurations for VSCode are provided.
-If using the launch or compound configurations, the `timeout` properties must allow enough time for the app to fully launch before the debugger(s) stop trying.
-In the case of compound, this applies to the renderer and main process debugger.

-Note: The ports defined in your .env.development & your debugging configuration **must** match.